 - Organ or tissue donation

-Click here to view a guide from the Attorney General’s office on “Planning Your Healthcare in Advance”.
+Visit the State Attorney General’s webpage to view a guide on “Planning Your Healthcare in Advance”.

 To obtain a free copy of the New York State Health Care Proxy form with instructions, click here.